Foundation and Wall Design - My Wall

 Drying either side of the one and only vapor barrier

 If any condensation did ever occur on the outside face of the vapor barrier then it would be able to dry to the outside of the house because the EPS Polystyrene sheet and the stucco are both somewhat permeable to water vapor.
 EPS for example has a permeance of about 3 perms per inch.
-If condensation did ever occur on the inside face of the vapor barrier then it would be able to dry to the inside of the house because the EPS Polystyrene of the ICF blocks, the concrete, the drywall, and the latex paint are all somewhat permeable to water vapor.
-Even if you built the walls of your house in the pouring rain then it would not be a worry because there is a properly designed path for them to dry out.
+If condensation did ever occur on the inside face of the vapor barrier then it would be able to dry to the inside of the house because the concrete is somewhat permeable to water vapor.
+Even if you built the walls of your house in the pouring rain then it would not be a worry because there is a properly designed path for them to dry out.4

 Even works on hot days with air conditioning